olivierlacan/olivierlacan.com/_posts/2018-02-07-migrating-homebrew-postgres-to-a-new-version.md

 ## Upgrading

 I've based this article on the fairly detailed [pg_upgrade guide in the PostgreSQL documentation][4].
 If you have specific needs (very large data directory for example), you should consult it too.
+This section is also not specific to a macOS Homebrew install of Postgres since it uses the same commands you should be able to use on other operating systems like Linux.

 Assuming you're dealing with the same version numbers I'm dealing with (you probably aren't, so change them when running this on your machine),